cculianu/Fulcrum/README.md

 2. `qmake` (to generate the Makefile)
 3. `make -j8`  (replace 8 here with the number of cores on your machine)

-**A note for Linux users**: You may have to install the Qt5 networking package separately such as `libqt5network5` (depending on your distribution).
+**A note for Linux users**: You may have to install the Qt5 or Qt6 networking package separately such as `libqt5network5` or `libqt6network6` (depending on your distribution).
 You also need `libbz2-dev` otherwise compilation will fail.
 If you are having trouble finding the required Qt versions, you can try this link: https://launchpad.net/~beineri (for Ubuntu/Debian ppas).
 For best results, you may wish to also ensure you have the following installed: `pkg-config`, `libzmq` (aka `libzmq3-dev` on Debian/Ubuntu, `zeromq-devel` on Fedora), and `libminiupnpc` (aka `libminiupnpc-dev` on Debian/Ubuntu, `miniupnpc-devel` on Fedora).

 **A note for Windows users**: `Qt 5.15.2` (or above) with `MinGW G++ 11.x.x` (or above) is the compiler/Qt kit you should be using.
 MSVC is not supported by this codebase at the present time.